DarkThemeHub/GoogleCentered/README.md

 # Join the DarkThemeHub Team

-DarkThemeHub's goal is to create an active dark theme community that create and maintain quality dark themes for websites devs use daily.
+DarkThemeHub's goal is to create an active dark theme community that maintain quality dark themes for websites frequently used by developers.

 Join the discord and message Snazzie.